Whose Data Is It Anyway?

 Panel Moderator: David Goodman, Trust in Digital Life

-13:00 Consumers vs Business How are we going to achieve and manage a win-win?
+12:45 Consumers & Business: Is there a clash of expectations and aspirations, and, if so, how are we going to achieve and manage a win-win?

 Debate Moderator: Geoff Revill, CEO and Founder, KrowdThink

-14:00 Start-ups & Regulations How can innovation flourish without the resources of the corporates to interpret and implement the regulations?
+13:45 Start-ups & Regulations: How can start-ups and innovation flourish without the resources of the corporates to interpret and implement the regulations?

-Debate Moderator: Giles Watkins, The International Association of Privacy Professionals
+Debate Moderator: Giles Watkins, UK Country Leader, International Association of Privacy Professionals

-15:00 Whose Future Is It Anyway?
-Where will we be in three to five years’ time and are there actions we could or should take today to get to where we want to be?
+14:45 Concluding Session: Whose Future Is It Anyway?
+Based on today’s debate, where will we be in three to five years?
+What can we do today to get to where we want to be?

 Debate Moderator: Amardeo Sarma, General Manager, Security and Networking Research Division, NEC Laboratories Europe